evant/holdr/README.md

 `app:holdr_onClick="myCustomMethodName"` instead.

 ### Custom Superclass

-Want to use a `Holdr` in a place where you need a specic subclass?
+Want to use a `Holdr` in a place where you need a specific subclass?
 (`RecyclerView.ViewHolder` for example).
 Just use the attribute `app:holdr_superclass="com.example.MySuperclass` and it will subclass that instead of `Holdr`.
 The only requirement is that the superclass must contain a